agile-humanities/agile_iit/README.md

 ## Usage

-Installing this module will automatically create the "Selected" flag (selected_images), and users who have permission to use this flag (by default, all authenticated users) will see a link to "My Selected Images" on the Navigation menu.
-This link leads to "/selected" which is a menu path defined in a view.
+Installing this module will cause three things to be automatically created:

+* A flag called "Selected" (machine name: selected_images), with permissions to flag/unflag given to all authenticated users,
+* A view at /selected (i.e. at URL http://DRUPAL_ROOT/selected) where users can see their own selected images, and
+* A block that contains the IIT Viewer, and shows up only on at /selected.

+A link to /selected ("My Selected Images") will appear on the Navigation menu, which is by default visible in the first sidebar.

+After dragging two images into the IIT Image viewer, the "View Two Images", "Crop Sections", and "Show/Hide Grid" buttons are functional.

 ## License